spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-aws.md

 Complete the following information to enable auto-healing health checks:

 1. Select the Auto Healing type.
-This checks the instance’s health according to the resource you specify and automatically replaces instances as they beome healthy.
+This checks the instance’s health according to the resource you specify and automatically replaces instances as they become healthy.
 2. Select the Health Check Grace Period in seconds.
 This is the timeout period (in seconds) that newly launched instances become healthy.
 If an instance fails the health check after the given grace period, it will be terminated and replaced with a new one.

 Unhealthy Duration in seconds.
 This is the amount of time (in seconds) you want to keep unhealthy instances before the instance is terminated and replaced with a new one.